lbryio/lbry.com/content/faq/trending.md

 | _Top_ | Top shows the content published within the selected period that has received the largest total amount of tips and supports. |
 | _New_ | New shows the newest content by time. |

 All of these views work the same whether you are viewing tags you follow, a single tag, channels you follow, or the whole LBRY network.
+Each of these views respects your Mature content setting and more options will be provided in a future release to filter out certain channels and tags.

 ### How Do I Customize These Views For My Interests?